-- When the hot tub pump is located below water level, the water should start circulating immediately.
+- The water should start circulating immediately.
 If the motor works but you do not notice water circulation within the first 15 seconds, the pump may require priming due to trapped air (referred to as an 'air lock').
 If the pumps have not self-primed after 2 minutes, and water is not flowing from the jets, DO NOT allow the pumps to continue to run.
 Turn power off at the main house panel (or GFCI) and try releasing the air by loosening the union on the discharge side of the pump(s) while the motor is not running.
 Turn the power back on.
-If the pumps do not prime after 15 seconds, sometimes momentarily turning the pump(s) off and on will help the system to prime (note: do not do this more than 5 times). - Important: Under NO circumstances should the pump(s) be allowed to operate without priming beyond 5 minutes, as this may not only cause unwarrantable damage to the pump, it may also cause the control system to go into an overheat condition. - Turn the pump onto high speed and re-check for leaks.
+If the pumps do not prime after 15 seconds, sometimes momentarily turning the pump(s) off and on will help the system to prime (note: do not do this more than 5 times). - Important: Under NO circumstances should the pump(s) be allowed to operate without priming beyond 5 minutes, as this may not only cause unwarrantable damage to the pump, it may also cause the control system to go into an overheat condition. - Turn the hydrotherapy pump(s) onto high speed and recheck for leaks.
 The control system will automatically return the pump to low speed after 15 minutes. - Adjust the hot tub heat control at the topside panel to the desired water temperature. - Adjust water balance (pH, TA, calcium hardness) to recommended levels and add sanitizer once the water temperature reaches 20°C (68°F).
-See section HOT TUB WATER BALANCE - The hot tub will require 8-10 hours to reach the desired temperature. - Keep insulated safety hard cover on the hot tub, and the air controls closed during the entire heat up process.
+See section HOT TUB WATER BALANCE - Keep insulated safety hard cover on the hot tub, and the air controls closed during the entire heat up process.